Version 8.3 - Effective 26th April 2018

 "Excessive Use" means excessively using the Services at peak times, to the extent that use of the Services by other Customers is impaired.
 For example: requesting support more than 10 times per week consistently over a 1-2 month period; more than 80% of users constantly use the Services for more than 12 hours per working; storing contracts that have a combined sized in excess of 500GB;

-"Fees" means the fees as set out in the Sales Order or any other invoice issued after the Effective Date;
+"Fees" means the fees as set out in the Sales Order or any other invoice issued after the Effective Date, payable after the expiry of any Trial Period;

 "Force Majeure" means anything outside the reasonable control of a party, including but not limited to, acts of God, fire, storm, flood, earthquake, explosion, accident, acts of the public enemy, war, rebellion, insurrection, sabotage, epidemic, quarantine restriction, labor dispute, labor shortage, power shortage, including without limitation where Company ceases to be entitled to access the Internet for whatever reason, server crashes, deletion, corruption, loss or removal of data, transportation embargo, failure or delay in transportation, any act or omission (including laws, regulations, disapprovals or failures to approve) of any government or government agency;